Enabling the next generation of computational physicists and engineers

 The rapid development of high-performance computing (HPC), data science approaches, such as machine and deep learning, and the emerging field of quantum computing, have the power to transform the way research is carried out across disciplines.
 Properly exploited, they can offer immense, possibly revolutionary opportunities for scientific discovery in a wide range of research areas such as physics, engineering, and material and biological sciences and can potentially deliver enormous societal impact.
 However, to effectively take advantage of these technologies, a new generation of scientists and engineers is required that is able to understand computer technologies, modelling and algorithms and, importantly, how to apply them to solve challenges in science and engineering.

-The second call for applications is now open and will remain open until the
+The third call for applications is now open and extended until the

 The doctoral research will be carried out at the 6 ENGAGE Degree Awarding Institutions: